svolokh/java-concolic/README.md

 # java-concolic

-This is an implementation of the concolic testing algorithm for Java.
+This is an implementation of the concolic testing algorithm for Java leveraging Soot for program analysis/instrumentation and Z3 for constraint solving/simplification.
 It follows the fundamental algorithms out-lined in the DART and CUTE papers.

 <img src="demo.png">